-No parking will be provided to the Vendor by the AOSC, except limited temporary parking for the delivery and pick up of supplies.
+Parking may be provided to the Vendor by the AOSC, where possible.

 6.0 Proposal Content and Organization

 Pricing must include all costs for the work specified in Section 2.0 - Scope of Work.
 Pricing for this proposal must be indicated on the Bid Form in Section 9.0 and must be submitted in a separate, sealed envelope marked with the words "Pricing Proposal."
 Only one pricing proposal needs to be submitted.
 All Bid Forms must be signed.